RxSwiftCommunity/guides.rxswift.org/content/intro.md

         }
     }
     .subscribe { event in
-        println(event) // if error happened, this will also print out error to console }
+        print(event) // if error happened, this will also print out error to console }
 ```
 ### Logging HTTP traffic